newrelic-experimental/nr-apigee-integration/README.md

 The newrelic.properties file contains the following value:
 * LICENSE_KEY: your New Relic [Ingest License API key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#license-key)

-Create, or update a propertyset named `NewRelicPropSet` for your environment using [props-create.sh](props-create.sh), and [props-update.sh](props-update.sh) respectively.
-Use [props-get.sh](props-get.sh) to verify the property set has been created successfully.
-Use [props-delete.sh](props-delete.sh) to delete the property set.
+Create, or update a property set named `NewRelicPropSet` for your environment using [props.sh](props.sh) -c or -u for create, and update respectively.
+Use [props.sh](props.sh) -r to verify the property set has been created successfully.
+Use [props.sh](props.sh) -d to delete the property set.

+Note that in production environments you may wish to use Apigee [secrets](https://cloud.google.com/apigee/docs/api-platform/publish/import-existing-consumer-keys-and-secrets) rather than [property sets](https://cloud.google.com/apigee/docs/api-platform/cache/property-sets).

 ### Maven configuration
 If you are using the New Relic EU region, instead of the US region, change the host endpoint values.